hajineats/LearningBack/README.md

 - making /api/notes endpoint retrieve notes from mongodb
 - 13 May is a cheat day
 - 14 May is also a cheat day
+- 15 May is also another cheat day